zonemaster/zonemaster/docs/public/specifications/tests/Basic-TP/basic01.md

        1. For each IP address add the IP address and *Zone Name* to the *Remaining Servers* set, unless the IP address is already listed in *Handled Servers*, together with *Zone Name*.
+       2. Ignore any lookup that goes through a CNAME.
-       2. Ignore any failing lookups or lookups, such as NODATA, NXDOMAIN, non-AA response or no response at all.
+       3. Ignore any failing lookups or lookups, such as NODATA, NXDOMAIN, non-AA response or no response at all.
    10. Create "Intermediate Query Name" by copying *Zone name* as start value.
    11. Run a loop processing the same *Server Address* (jumps back here from the steps